AGEORGIOU4/The-Conquerors-Project/Notes.md

 Checking the testing page.
 Still did not manage to find a way of using cookies to create a resume progress for the user.

+10/12
+-Meeting 8
+Final touches:
+A few twists and updates of the app.
+Added Manifest Chrome json file and linked on our app pages so the user can add it on its home screen

 Marketing:

 Created a Twitter Account and Facebook page